 I quit my job November 26, 2013.

-Here’s the list of books that made it possible to build not just one, but two businesses:
+Here’s the list of books that made it possible to build multiple businesses and revenue streams.

 An inspirational book by Tony Robbins.
 Difficult to drill down to one lesson I’ve learned but essentially this book has the potential to change your life.